ArkEcosystem/core/packages/core-snapshots-cli/README.md

 Above command will rollback the chain to block height of 350 000.

 If the `-h` or `--height` argument is not set, the command will rollback the chain to the last completed round.

+Rollback command also makes a backup of forged transactions.
+Transactions are stored next to the snapshot files (usually in `./ark/snapshots/NETWORK_NAME`).
+File is named `rollbackTransactionBackup.startBlockHeight.endBlockHeight.json`, for example: rollbackTransactionBackup.53001.54978.json containes transactions from block 53001 to block 54978.

 ## Security
 If you discover a security vulnerability within this package, please send an e-mail to security@ark.io.
 All security vulnerabilities will be promptly addressed.